berserkware/waffleweb/docs/How-To-Guides/Static-Files.rst

 How-To: Static Files
 ====================

 All good websites need static files like images, fonts and CSS.
-In this How-To guide you will be guided through how to access static files and using them.
-You will also be shown how to modify certain things, like changing how Waffleweb looks for static files.
+In this How-To guide you will be guided through how to access and use static files.
+You will also be shown how to modify certain things like changing how Waffleweb looks for static files.

 Adding Static Files
 ...................